 Federal requirements place limitations on specific items of costs, including prohibiting certain costs from being charged to a federal award (notable examples include expenditures for lobbying, alcohol, and payment on uncollectable debts).
-These requirements are specific and enumerated in 2 CFR § 200.420 - § 200.475.
+These applicable requirements are referenced in the applicable federal register and are specific and enumerated in 2 CFR § 200.
 Subrecipients should reference these requirements and become familiar with them in order to carry out any Federal program.